GaengSu/TrashDetector/README.md

 - So, I labelled all 8,000 images myself.
 - And, train it!

+## files
+- detection_dnn.py is detect the object and counts what kind of the trash is and returns the nearest classification(ex. plastic, paper, can.. etc).
+- detection_face.py is detect the face, counts whose face it is close to, and returns the person who counts the most.
+- ctr_final.py is the main file of this project. in this file, it detect the face and checks who throws it away, checks which garbage is, gives the user a reward, runs motor control, and collects it separately.

 # Notice
 - In my repository there is no weights files, because they are heavy files.
 If you want our trained weights, contect me.
+- Because I was in charge of object detection, I am not well aware of the applications and servers, databases, and motor control used.

 # Contect
 - wkdrudtn1@gmail.com